The Internet as We Know It Is Dying

 For the past decade or so the social internet has consisted of a handful of websites that the vast majority of people frequented.
 The list isn’t just limited to 5 websites, and the websites themselves have changed over time, but include or have included sites like: Facebook, Twitter, Reddit, YouTube, Instagram, and others.
 I’m deliberately excluding e-commerce sites and search engines from this list, though those have also been quite popular, they deserve their own discussions.
 Unlike the early days of the internet (“the internet as it was”), where there were forums with their own web domain dedicated to particular topics, and people had their own websites and blogs, the internet as we know it had a plurality, if not a majority, of its original content confined to one of a few sites.

 This has been bemoaned by free web activists for a long time, but most of us, including myself, were happy with it.
 Why wouldn’t we be?
-These social websites provided tons of excellent content, made it easy to follow creators who produced that content as well as connect with friends and family over long distances and have conversations.
+These social websites provided tons of excellent content, made it easy to follow creators who produced that content as well as connect with friends and family over long distances.
 Before Facebook, there was basically no normal way to connect with someone who you knew but hadn’t seen in a while.
 Sure, you could ask around and try to find their number to call them, maybe send them an email, but what would you even talk about?
 Sites like Facebook allowed people to not only reach out to people they had lost touch with, but get updates on what was going on in their lives to make it feel as though they were still close.

+Similarly, sites like Reddit provided communities that had high-quality discussions of nearly any topic under the sun, while Twitter allowed nearly anyone to follow stream-of-consciousness communications from celebrities, as well as breaking news from journalists, and memes and other fun things from their friends and favorite internet creators.
 Sure, most people only visited this handful of sites, but did you really need more?
 Each of these sites was produced by a big tech company with a huge budget; they were relatively easy to use, they were polished, and they were free.
 Sure, there were ads on a lot of them, but that was a small price to pay compared to the value you were getting, and if you really cared that much, you could always just install an ad blocker.

 So why am I speaking about all this in the past tense?
 Isn’t this still the state of the internet today?
 Arguably, yes, but this status quo does appear to be changing quickly.
 In a blog post back in January, Cory Doctorow described the method by which internet platform die, which he dubbed “enshittification”, quite well.